PaperMC/DataConverter/README.md

 - Fix logs like `Unable to resolve BlockEntity for ItemStack` - Mojang did not specify the full Item name -> Block Entity map.
 I have code that will ensure the map includes everything.
 - Fix incorrect potion conversion from ancient versions (pre converters).
 Not sure why DFU breaks here...
+- Tamed wolf collar colours are not managled during the Flattening conversion

 ### Known bugs
 This data converter is new.
 Of course there are going to be bugs.
 Please take backups before using,